Java example

 java -cp Qlm.jar Qlm.ClientExample "PowerReports XL" 1.0 10

-idle for 10 seconds before exiting.
+10means the application will idle for 10 seconds before exiting.